 In the mid-70s, Paul Ringstrom became Regional Vice President and a member of the Grand Council.
 Another Pi Pent, Barry Caponi, was hired as Executive Director, and with Grand President Chuck Loring, executed the important move of the Grand Chapter headquarters from Drexel Hill, Pennsylvania to Indianapolis.
 In 1977, Doc was elected to the Grand Council and also that year received Phi Sig’s highest award, the Medallion of Merit.
 In l983, he succeeded Al Shonk as Grand President, and served until 1987, after which he became Chancellor of the Court of Honor.
 In the fall of 1990, he was asked by the Grand Council to complete the term of Grand President Dru Bagwell, who resigned for health reasons.
 In 1995, he succeeded Al Shonk as President of the Phi Sigma Kappa Foundation.
 Other Pi Pents served the Fraternity in a variety of roles, including Brother Bruce Peters, appointed for a time as Grand Chapter Alumni Chairman; Ken Green, Trustee of the Phi Sigma Kappa Foundation and member of the Signet Publishing Board; Greg Johnson and Glenn Roby both served as District Governor; and a number of others who have served as leadership school faculty members and committee members.
 One Pi Pent national officer is of special significance.
 Tom Lisinski, who served the chapter very devotedly as an undergraduate and as alumni president, was also appointed to serve as Province President.
 With great sadness, in December 1986, the fraternity said farewell to Tom as he lost his battle with cancer and became the first Pi Pent to enter the Chapter Eternal.
 In 1990, Doc left NIU to become head of the Abington, Pa.
 Branch campus of Penn State.
 Ken Green was appointed the new chapter advisor.
 A few years later, three alumni replaced the single advisor system, each assuming responsibility for different areas of chapter operations.
 Brothers David Niemi, John Sheehan, Pat Murphy, Frank Perez, Jeff Valentine, and James Cavanagh are among those who have accepted responsibilities in this group since the advisor team was formed.
 In 2000, Carl Williamson was added to the team as a local on-campus advisor.
 In 2001 Glenn Roby became a member of the Grand Council and in 2003 he became a founding member and the first President of the third PSK National Organization…Phi Sigma Kappa Properties a national housing corporation.
-In 2008 Paul Grane became the 1st Vice president of the Phi Sigma Kappa Foundation.
+In 2008 Paul Grane became the 1st Vice president of the Phi Sigma Kappa Foundation and later became its President.
 Carl Williamson retired as chapter advisor in 2004 and Glenn Roby was appointed to serve in that role.
+UPDATE: John Sheehan served the PSK Foundation as its President and Jeff Liesendahl current sits on the Grand Council as a Director.
 The long string of annual awards taken back to the chapter from Grand Chapter leadership schools and conventions ended in the 1990s for a time, as Pi Pentaton experienced the kind of down period that has affected many chapters over time.

 The seeds of success were still there, however, and the alumni corporation, recognized as the finest in the nation, continued to provide leadership and assistance.
 It continued to arrange for annual capital maintenance and improvements, thus assuring that the property would not only retain its value, but increase in worth.
 In 1999, the work of both chapter leaders and alumni appeared to pay off.
 The chapter strength improved with better membership recruitment, Pi Pent was ranked among the top chapters on campus in scholarship, and it was again recognized in several areas of operations at the Grand Chapter Convention in Scottsdale, Arizona.
 In 2001 the Pi Pentaton chapter was again awarded for is overall excellence and received the outstanding chapter award from the Grand Chapter.
 The next challenge the chapter will face, and will undoubtedly conquer, is the transition to a 21st Century fraternity.
 A changing society, rapid technological innovation, and new trends in education will require new attitudes on the part of university administrations and the Greek systems on their campuses.
 Pi Pentaton and Phi Sigma Kappa will surely be leaders in the quest to “reach for the star.”